SingSongZepe/leetletcodcode/lc53/README.md

 Follow up: If you have figured out the O(n) solution, try coding another solution using the divide and conquer approach, which is more subtle.

+### How to implement the algo by divede and conquer
+if we just divide into two part, we will miss the info of cross two parts the key of divide and conquer is how to keep info of cross two parts if cross, then the subarray will contain the mid of the part array. if not cross, will in left or right we need those three sum and return the biggest one.